Toxins That Cause Seizures in Dogs

 - Call your vet

-If you think your dog has come into contact with a toxin that causes dog seizures, this is also considered an emergency situation.
+If you think your dog has come into contact with any toxins that cause seizures in dogs, it is an emergency.
 Stay calm, but act quickly:

 - Scour the home or property for potential exposure